wzmli/phyloglmm/response.md

 3. The models in simulations are not sufficiently described.
 What are the formulae for the phylogenetic random intercept variance, phylogenetic random slope variance, and covariance between phylogenetic random intercept and slope, and so on?
 Do they depend on the phylogenetic tree?
 The authors provide a clear explanation for how their proposed method can be applied to the standard phylogenetic regression (equation 1) but do not include it in the simulation section.
 I suggest the authors add this model to the simulation part for illustrating the applicability of their proposed method for this simple case.

-**Todo: what? go back to the paper and see if we say this clearly, this should be trival and clear.
+**Todo: what? go back to the paper and see if we say this clearly, this should be trivial and clear.
 The formulas are clear!
 We are using the variance of the phylogenetic tree when simulating the b's.**

 +++++
 RESUBMISSION INSTRUCTIONS